top of page

 • Apply for scholarships: University and community sources.

-• Consider a summer internship or shadowing opportunity at a law office.
+• Consider a summer internship or shadowing opportunity in a legal setting.

 JUNIOR YEAR